 Young John McGowan travels to Scotland to live at his grandfather's castle after he loses his parents in a traffic accident.
 At the wishing tree he conjures up a dragon friend, Yowler.
 They...
 See full summary »

 Timmy Taylor and his two friends, Stevie and Buddy capture escaped convict Carl Banks (Jim Varney) and hold him hostage in their treehouse over the weekend so that Timmy can use Carl as his...
 See full summary »

 Shy seventh-grader Spencer Griffith's life changes when a meteor falls into a local junkyard and he finds a Cybersuit - an exoskeleton with AI from another galaxy.
 Spencer puts on the ...
 See full summary »

-Four kids embark on the adventure of a lifetime -- the search for the end of the Rainbow.
-With the aid of computers and an irrepressible belief, they achieve the impossible, finding and ...
+Four kids and a dog embark on the adventure of a lifetime -- the search for the end of the Rainbow.
+With the aid of computers and an irrepressible belief, they achieve the impossible, ...
 See full summary »

 Quite impressive acting, though the dragon still looks fake

 Considering that I watched this after Dragonheart, I found this still quite refreshing the way dragon stories go.
 Seems like in these days, not all dragons are evil and deserve to be slayed, but there will always be at least one which becomes a hero dragon.
 Same here.
 A young prince discovers the family dragon, which although was like a toy at the beginning of the story, finally grows to become a behemoth that helps the prince win his kingdom and people.
 Devin Oatway (an unknown to me) is quite a character as the prince, although young, managing to put across a performance worthy of the film's 8 stars.
 A nice family show to watch beside the fire.

 13 of 15 people found this review helpful.